solarwinds/swo-cli/README.md

 Download the latest release from the [Releases](https://github.com/solarwinds/swo-cli/releases) page.

-Retrieve the full-access token from SolarWinds Observability and add it to ~/.swo-cli.yml.
+Retrieve the full-access token from SolarWinds Observability and add it to `~/.swo-cli.yml`.

     $ echo "token: 123456789012345678901234567890ab" > ~/.swo-cli.yml
     $ echo "api-url: https://api.na-01.cloud.solarwinds.com" >> ~/.swo-cli.yml
-    $ swo

-The API token can also be passed in the `SWO_API_TOKEN` environment variable instead of a configuration file.
-Example:

-    $ export SWO_API_TOKEN='123456789012345678901234567890ab'
-    $ swo logs get
+From a command line, navigate into the folder, and execute commands against the `swo` application:
+   - Windows: `> .\swo.exe --help`
+   - macOS/Linux: `$ ./swo --help`

 ## Configuration

+Retrieve your token from SolarWinds Observability (`Settings` -> ` API Tokens` -> `Create API Token` -> `Full Access`).

-Create ~/.swo-cli.yml containing your full-access API token and API URL, or specify the path to that file with -c.
-Example (from examples/swo-cli.yml.example):
+Create config file in your home directory `~/.swo-cli.yml` containing your full-access API token and API URL, or create file in the directory of your choosing and use option `-c /path/to/swo-cli-home.yml` at runtime.

+Example file:

     token: 123456789012345678901234567890ab
     api-url: https://api.na-01.cloud.solarwinds.com

-Retrieve your token from SolarWinds Observability (`Settings` -> `API Tokens` -> `Create API Token` -> `Full Access`).

 ## Usage & Examples